MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/service-level-mgt.md

 ## Send SLA notification information to the assigned-to user

 You can send notifications to analysts who are responsible for incidents when each incident is within the warning period of its service level objective.
 Because periodic notifications require a large amount of system resources, the following example notifies the analyst once when the service level objective goes to a warning state.

-### To send an SLA notification to the assigned-to user

 1. In the Service Manager console, select **Administration**.
 2. In the **Administration** pane, expand **Notifications**, and select **Subscriptions**.